Medieval Ale In A Modern Kitchen

 A home-grown yeast culture

-Home grown yeast cultures may be easier to get a good ale outcome with if hops are also used, which, after all, were introduced into brewing for their antibacterial properties.
-But because I choose not to use hops (partly because of wanting to recreate the beers my female ancestors made in their kitchens, and partly because I do not want to use hops which are soporific and oestrogenic).
-I have more of the challenge!
+If hops were used, it may be easier to get a good ale outcome from home-grown yeast cultures, because, after all, hops were introduced into brewing for their antibacterial properties.
+But because I choose not to use hops (partly because of wanting to recreate the beers my female ancestors made in their kitchens, and partly because I do not want to use hops which are soporific and oestrogenic), I have more of the challenge!

 I have cultured yeast communities at home inspired by the description in Farmhouse Brewing by Lars Garshol, using rye flour, water, sugar (to encourage yeast), salt and rosemary (to discourage bacteria).
 I have also continued to experiment with the yeast culture that I make for the Turkish millet drink Boza.